Subtransmission Grid Control via Online Feedback Optimization

-Related earlier works also employed feedback controllers to drive a power system to an optimal operation point.
-Such algorithms have been analyzed for optimal frequency control, optimal voltage control, and optimal power flow, see~\cite{molzahn2017survey} for an extensive review.
-Most papers analyze the Volt/VAR problem, e.g.~\cite{li2022robust, qu2019optimal, liu2017distributed} and until now nearly all publications have dealt with distribution grids, e.g.~\cite{guo2023online, olives2023holistic, dominguez2023online, nowak2020measurement, picallo2022adaptive}.
-Recently, the publication~\cite{tang2020measurement} analyzed such algorithms for transmission grids but again only consider voltage control.
-For a distribution grid setup the authors of~\cite{tang2020distributed} include tap changers in their control decisions.
+Related earlier works also employed feedback controllers to drive a power system to an optimal operation point, but in limited specialized contexts (see~\cite{molzahn2017survey} for a review).
+Most papers analyze the Volt/VAR problem, e.g.~\cite{bolognani2015voltage,li2022robust, qu2019optimal, liu2017distributed} and until now nearly all solutions were applied to distribution grids, e.g.~\cite{guo2023online, olives2023holistic, dominguez2023online, nowak2020measurement, picallo2022adaptive}.
+Recently, the publication~\cite{tang2020measurement} analyzed such algorithms for transmission grids but again limited to voltage control.
+For a voltage control problem in a distribution grid, the authors of~\cite{tang2020distributed} include tap changers in their control decisions.
 The application of online optimization solutions to power grids is, therefore, mostly limited to voltage control in distribution grids and, with one exception, limited to continuous inputs.
 Furthermore, most of them assume to have perfect model information and only consider a restricted class of actuators (e.g., only reactive power injections).

-Overall, the Online Optimization algorithms are mostly used for voltage control in distribution grids and up until now are, except one, limited to continuous inputs whereas inputs in a real power grid can also be discrete, e.g. tap changers.
-Furthermore, most of them assume to have perfect model information and only consider a subset of available control inputs.
-Also, synthetic grid models are usually used to analyze the performance.
-However, these models lack important properties of real power grids e.g., locally controlled tap changers or independently operating voltage-controlled generators.
-Therefore, important features of these algorithms like constraint satisfaction, tracking of a time-varying optimum, and robustness to model mismatch have not yet been analyzed on a real grid benchmark which is essential to pave the way toward a deployment.
-In summary, previous approaches to \ac{OFO} for voltage control had an academic focus, considered synthetic case studies, and relied upon idealistic assumptions.
-Our contributions are to present and make publicly available a novel subtransmission benchmark model that represents the real French transmission and subtransmission grid.
-We extend and tailor \ac{OFO} methods with the capability to handle discrete actuators like tap changers and demonstrate how such controllers can be tuned.
-We design a uniform controller utilizing active and reactive power injections as well as tap changers.
-On the provided benchmark, we show the tracking performance, the constraint satisfaction, and the robustness to model mismatch of our \ac{OFO} controller, and compare it to Offline Optimization.
+Synthetic grid models are typically used to analyze the performance of these solutions.
+However, these models lack essential properties of real power grids e.g., locally controlled tap changers or independently operating voltage-controlled generators.
+Therefore, important features of these algorithms, like constraint satisfaction, tracking of time-varying conditions, and robustness to model mismatch, have not yet been analyzed on a real grid benchmark, which is essential to pave the way toward deployment.